surajanthwal/You-Tube-PLayer/README.md

     The title and view Count is displayed on top of the playing video.
 This is a dynamic feature, whose value changes with the current video's title and view Count.
   - #### Completion Message
     Upon completing all the videos ,i.e, playing till the last video a completion message is shown to the user to notify him that the playlist has ended and he may restart the playlist again.

 ## Cases Covered:
    - The sequential playing of videos starting from the very first video being added.
    - The next video is played if current video ends, with the end time specified while enterring fieldvalues in modal popup.
    - The url field in modal popup accepts both url and video id.
    - Upon any video related error, the next video in the playlist is played immediately.
    - Upon any errorneous entry in  modal popup, next video in playlist is played.
+   - Completion Message is shown if last song is ended and is hidden when playlist or any song is played again.
+   - View Count is coupled with video object, so its value will change dynamically when video is played.